RedHatInsights/marketplace-processor/README.md

 Marketplace Processor retrieves data from the Platform Ingress service.
 Marketplace Processor requires a specially formatted tar.gz file.
 Files that do not conform to the required format will be marked as invalid and no processing will occur.
 The tar.gz file must contain a metadata JSON file and one or more report slice JSON files.
 The file that contains metadata information is named `metadata.json`, while the files containing host data are named with their uniquely generated UUID4 `report_slice_id` followed by the .json extension.
 You can download [sample.tar.gz](https://github.com/RedHatInsights/marketplace-processor/raw/master/sample.tar.gz) to view an example.

 ## Marketplace Processor Meta-data JSON Format
-Metadata should include information about the sender of the data, Host Inventory API version, and the report slices included in the tar.gz file.
+Metadata should include information about the sender of the data and the report slices included in the tar.gz file.
 Below is a sample metadata section for a report with 2 slices:
 ```
 {
     "report_id": "05f373dd-e20e-4866-b2a4-9b523acfeb6d",
-    "source": "Marketplace Processor",
+    "source": "f75a249f-1a46-450e-8af1-c3bbb2e75edc",  # Cluster ID
     "source_metadata": {
         "any_cluster_info_you_want": "some stuff that will not be validated but will be logged"
     },